AqueM/Curse-of-Love/Game/World/Stuff/Carved spell sigil.md

 Caused a hunt from [[Wolf]].

-According to one of the kids it was cast by a "long- white-haired person who was purple-looking".
+According to one of the kids it was cast by a "long- white-haired person who was purple-looking", in a cellar, which turns out to be a Drow.
+It was a punishment (?) after the kid lost a duel in "school" where they were taught to fight since they weren't good enough at theft.